DevExpress/testcafe/docs/articles/documentation/why-testcafe/README.md

 ### Client-Side Scripts

-To perform common testing tasks, TestCafe translates server-side calls to its API into client-side code.
-However, some scenarios require the execution of client-side code that TestCafe cannot automatically generate.
-That’s why the framework offers multiple ways to execute user-defined JavaScript.
+TestCafe translates server-side test code into client-side JavaScript, and injects it into the browsers that it controls.
+This process enables the framework to perform common in-browser actions.
+Some testing scenarios, however, require the execution of custom client-side code.
+There are three ways to do it with TestCafe:

 [Client Scripts](/../guides/advanced-guides/inject-client-scripts.md) inject custom JavaScript files, such as temporary extra dependencies, into the page.
 [Client Functions](../guides/basic-guides/obtain-client-side-info.md) evaluate user-defined JavaScript expressions and pass their return value to the server side.
 They are useful when you want to examine the page or access its URL.